Oneflow-Inc/libai/README.md

 - **Easy Usage**

+    Components are designed to be modular in LiBai for better and easier usage as follows:
     - LazyConfig system for more flexible syntax and no predefined structures
     - Friendly trainer and engine
     - Used as a library to support building research projects on top of it